Domestic: (800) 748-3349 – International: (203) 743-3349

 Cutting‑edge modulator technology

 Recent advances in materials and fabrication techniques have produced integrated thin‑film lithium niobate (LiNbO₃) in‑phase/quadrature (IQ) modulators capable of delivering hundreds of gigabits per second on a single chip.
 These IQ modulators combine phase and amplitude modulation to support complex formats like QPSK and 16‑QAM.
 By integrating the modulator on a lithium‑niobate waveguide, engineers achieve low drive voltages, low insertion loss, and broad bandwidth, paving the way for ultrafast data‑center interconnects and 5G backhaul.
+Integrated photonics enables compact, scalable solutions with reduced power consumption for optical transceivers, making it a key technology for future high-speed and energy-efficient optical communication systems.

 Introducing Optical Isolators